Kyrpel/acLSTM-motion-prediction/README.md

 You will also need to have transforms3d, which can be installed by using this command:

-Copy code
-pip install transforms3d
+''' pip install transforms3d '''